 Accelerated B.S./M.S. in Business Administration with Supply Chain Management

-Admitted Business Administration (BUAD) majors in the Project Management & Business Analysis (PMBA) concentration are eligible to apply for the accelerated Bachelor’s-Masters Supply Chain Management Program.
-This program allows students to complete their undergraduate and graduate degrees in a shorter time frame.
+Admitted Business Administration (BUAD) majors in the Project Management & Business Analysis (PMBA) concentration are eligible to apply for the structured accelerated Bachelor’s-Master's Supply Chain Management Program.
+BUAD majors in other concentrations as well as Business Systems and Processes (BSAP) majors may apply for an individualized accelerated Bachelor's-Master's Supply Chain Management Program.
+The accelerated programs allow students to complete their undergraduate and graduate degrees in a shorter time frame.

 Students admitted to the accelerated program still apply to the graduate M.S. in Supply Chain Management program in their senior year, but are not officially admitted to the graduate program until the second term of their senior year.

-- Students must be admitted undergraduates in the Business Administration major and pursuing a concentration in Project Management & Business Analysis.
+- Students must be admitted undergraduates in the Business Administration major and/or the Business Systems and Processes major.

 - Students may apply for the accelerated program during the first term of their junior year (60 units completed).